Love's Gonna Get You (Jocelyn Brown song): Samples

-Love's Gonna Get You has been sampled in 80+ songs.
-It also interpolates a lyric from Ain't No Mountain High Enough by Inner Life which Jocelyn was featured on.
+"Love's Gonna Get You" has been sampled in 80+ songs.
+It also interpolates a lyric from "Ain't No Mountain High Enough" by Inner Life, which Jocelyn was featured on.

 One particular line in the song, "I've got the power!" became particularly prominent in the mainstream when it was sampled (without permission) by the hip hop/dance group, Snap! on their smash hit, "The Power".

 In 1991, Moby sampled the "yeah" vocal of the song for his hit single "Go".
 Boogie Down Productions' Love's Gonna Get'cha (Material Love) sampled the vocals as well.
 Technotronic also used the "yeah" vocal on their 1991 song Money Makes The World Go Round.

-In addition, two lines from the song, "Why waste your time, you know you're gonna be mine" and "I'm gonna get you, baby (I'm gonna get you, yes I am)" were resung by UK soul singer Angie Brown to create the 1993 hit "I'm Gonna Get You" by Bizarre Inc, which was a number-one dance hit that year, and was frequently played on dance radio through the 1990s.
+In addition, two lines from the song, "Why waste your time, you know you're gonna be mine" and "I'm gonna get you, baby (I'm gonna get you, yes I am)" were resung by UK soul singer Angie Brown to create the 1992 hit "I'm Gonna Get You" by Bizarre Inc, which was a number-one dance hit that year, and was frequently played on dance radio throughout the 1990s.